B12 Deficiency Linked to Cognitive Decline, and more

 Research is showing that many older people could benefit from getting more vitamin B12 than they currently do.
 Some 10% to 15% of people over age 60 are outright deficient, and many more are borderline deficient.
 Their blood levels of B12 are in what’s called a “low-normal” range, and if their doctor isn’t up on the latest research, they won’t be treated for B12 deficiency with supplemental B12.
-That’s a shame, because research now shows that low B12 can cause all sorts of problems, and that getting an optimal amount can boost brain power, deter depression, improve bone density, reduce cancer risk and halt hearing loss and eye disease.
+That’s a shame, because research now shows that low B12 can cause all sorts of problems, and that getting an optimal amount can boost brain power, lift the mood, improve bone density,and help to maintain healthy hearing and eyesight.

 Here’s what the latest research shows vitamin B12 does:

-Stops brain shrinkage.
-One study found that older people with lower-than-average B12 levels were six times more likely to show signs of brain shrinkage, an early sign of impaired cognitive function and Alzheimer’s disease.
-Even B12 levels that are above the traditional cutoff for deficiency — and seemingly adequate — may impair cognition in older people.
+Brain health: One study found that older people with lower-than-average B12 levels were correlated with signs of brain shrinkage, an early sign of impaired cognitive function and Alzheimer’s disease.
+Even B12 levels that are above the traditional cutoff for deficiency — and seemingly adequate — may impact cognition in older people.
 B12 is needed to maintain the fatty myelin sheath that wraps around and protects nerves, including nerve cells in the brain.

-Protects your eyes.
-Harvard researchers found at least a 34% decreased risk of age-related macular degeneration for women aged 40 and older who supplemented with 1,000 micrograms of B12.
+Eyesight: Harvard researchers found favorable results for women aged 40 and older who supplemented with 1,000 micrograms of B12.
 They attribute it to lower levels of the amino acid homocysteine and better antioxidant effects.
 Both improved blood vessel function in the retina of the eye.

 Keeps your hearing sharp.
 There may be a connection between B12 deficiency and hearing.
 One study found that low blood levels of vitamin B12 were linked to a higher risk of hearing loss in women in their 60s.
 Toxic homocysteine may damage the delicate cells that transmit sound waves in the inner ear.

-Fights depression.
-A study from the National Institute of Aging found women with low B12 levels were more than twice as likely to develop depression as women with normal B12 status.
+Mental health: A study from the National Institute of Aging found a high incidence of depression in women with low B12 levels.
 B12 is needed for the production of important brain neurotransmitters such as serotonin, norepinephrine and melatonin, the “sleep” hormone.

 Maintains strong bones.
 In the Framingham Offspring Osteoporosis Study, people with low B12 levels had lower-than-average bone mineral density.
 B12 may build stronger bones by aiding osteoblasts, the cells that build bone, and by lowering homocysteine, which weakens bone by interfering with collagen cross-linking, the molecular “stitching” that makes bones strong and flexible.